 The magnetic flux density from the magnetostatic simulation is shown in Figure 4.
 The complex 3D field path demonstrates the advantage of simulation for such a device.
 From this field distribution, the magnetic force on the armature and other components may be caclulated.
 The method of weighted Maxwell Stress Tensor (MST) is applied in CST EMS.
 As a check of the accuracy of the force, force monitors show the convergence of force with each mesh adaption pass.
 Other quantities such as (co-)energy, flux linkage and inductance (apparent and incremental) are automatically calculated.

 The above procedure can be repeated to obtain data such as pull-out forces.
 Geometries, even imported ones, may be parameterized.
 In this model, a parameter has been defined representing the position of the armature relative to the stationary core component.
 The force is then extracted at each position to obtain the pull-out characteristic as shown in Figure 5.

 The results of such simulations may be used to optimize the circuit on the magnetic level or on the system dynamics level.
 For more information about how the results can be incorporated in an electromechanical system please refer to where a state-space model of a solenoid was generated for use in CST DESIGN STUDIO™ (CST DS).

-3D EM Simulation can be efficiently applied to the simulation of electromechanical devices and provide useful information about the electromechanical behaviour of a complex device which is difficult to analyze analatyically and consequently optimize.
+3D EM Simulation can be efficiently applied to the simulation of electromechanical devices and provide useful information about the electromechanical behavior of a complex device which is difficult to analyze analytically and, consequently, to optimize.
 Data may be extracted for dynamic studies.
-The approach of characterizing a device on parametric magnetostatic analyses has advantages such as efficiency and the ability to rapdily generate a library of models which can be simply imported into a circuit simulator for dynamic studies.
+The approach of characterizing a device on parametric magnetostatic analyses has advantages such as efficiency and the ability to rapidly generate a library of models which can be simply imported into a circuit simulator for dynamic studies.